mitogen-hq/mitogen/docs/index.rst

 **There is no requirement for installing packages, copying files around, writing shell scripts, upfront configuration, or providing any secondary link to the remote machine**.
-Due to the origins of econtext for use in managing potentially damaged infrastructure, the remote machine need not even have a writeable filesystem.
+Due to its origins for use in managing potentially damaged infrastructure, the remote machine need not even have a writeable filesystem.

 It is not intended as a generic RPC framework; the goal is to provide a robust and efficient low-level API on which tools like **Salt** or **Ansible** can be